galkinvv/pradeque/README.md

 There would be a bit more address calculations but they expected to be trivial.
 * for allow using in different scenarious the object must be move-assignable(C)/move-constructible(C++).
 So no internal pointers to main object is allowed.

-### External API
+### External API, "kernel" API
 * C header declaring functions that gets extra argument with structure.
 Gives possibilyty to integrate into core of other projects.
+ * Effeciency for basic "kernel" API is more importsant than simplicity of use.
+More simple API can be built over efficient API but not the other way.
+ * "Kernel" must allow efficient implementations of operations on multiple elements, for example by allowing iteration by sequential groups.
 * C++11 header with high stdlib compatibility
 * common code
- * so C++ version have to be wrapper around C passing const structure of parameters generated from template arguments auto-generating wrapping extra parameter
+ * so C++ version have to be wrapper around C passing const parameters generated from template arguments auto-generating wrapping extra parameter